 The county executive is elected by popular vote at the regular August election every four years coinciding with the governor’s election, and takes office on September 1 following the election, after receiving the proper certification of election, obtaining the official bond and taking the required oath of office.
 Failure to take and file the proper oath and bond is a misdemeanor offense.

-Pictured from left to right: Kim Ark, Jaime Muncy, County Executive Anthony Holt, and Caitlin Tran
+Meet our staff (from Left to Right): Kim Ark, Jaime Muncy, Anthony Holt, and Caitlin Tran